oceanicsdotio/oceanics.io/README.md

 session = driver.session()
 ```

+### Extensions

+We use extensions to the database to enable interfacing with RDMS and exposing specific subsets of raw data as graphql queries.

+### Using GraphQL

+Neo4j Labs gives detailed [instructions](https://neo4j.com/developer/graphql/) on how to use `graphql`.

 ### Managed instances

 We recommend a managed cluster for the production service, like the official Aura platform from Neo4j.
 Other methods for provisioning are given below to get you started.